 From simple studs and hoops to playful charms and symbols, mix match earrings is a way for women to tell their own stories.
 “It’s a means of self-expression and a way for women to feel a little edgy without committing to something as permanent as a tattoo,” says Alysa Teichman of Ylang23, which has a shop in Dallas and a robust online business.
 “Our clients (both in-store and online) are obsessed with bringing out their individuality through piercings, and we are here to take part in that joy!”

 Teichman suggests you start building your look with mismatched earrings pieces you love and add on styles, from personal charms and diamond-studded sticks to geometric shapes depending on your mood.
 “The mismatched earring trend looks good on literally everyone,” she says.
 “We have seen women in their 80s get pierced at our store, and they look and feel amazing.”
 Teichman’s top picks for little earrings are Maria Tash and Pamela Love, and she gravitates towards Sydney Evan, Alison Lou, Jennifer Meyer and Celine Daoust for mismatched stud earrings.
 “We also love Irene Neuwirth’s single earrings, which elevate any look.”

-Wearing mismatched earrings is a way to add a sense of playfulness, edginess or glamour to your personal style, and it’s a trend that is here to stay because, as Teichman notes, women are just beginning to discover all of the look’s creative options.
+Wearing mismatched earrings to show off your ear piercings is a way to add a sense of playfulness, edginess or glamour to your personal style, and it’s a trend that is here to stay because, as Teichman notes, women are just beginning to discover all of the look’s creative options.